Get food help

 The Commodity Supplemental Food Program (CSFP) is a federal program that offers free monthly nutrition information and nutritious foods to income-eligible older adults.
 Click this link to learn more and to apply.

 3SquaresVT in a SNAP is the easiest way for older adults and people with disabilities to apply for food and fuel assistance.
-It is a 4-page application that, when approved, provides you with monthly food and fuel benefits for three years, before needing to recertify.
+With one application, you can receive monthly food and fuel benefits for three years, before needing to recertify.
 For more information or to apply, call The Helpline at 1-800-642-5119.

 Other Food Resources: +